KDE/documentation-develop-kde-org/content/docs/plasma/scripting/templates.md

 Plasma terms, a "Package").
 In particular, a Template package contains the following files:

-- `metadata.desktop`: a .desktop file describing the template
+- `metadata.json`: a file describing the template
 - `contents/layout.js`: a Javascript file containing the actual script

 Templates are stored in: